 - Character of pain – nerve pain often presents as a burning sensation but may also feel electrical in nature (i.e. a shocking or buzzing sensation).
 Nerve pain can “shoot” or radiate from one place to another and can mimic just about any sensation.
 The sensations that nerve damage produces are often so strange that patients frequently say that they have a hard time describing what they are feeling in words.

 - Severity of pain – one of the hallmarks of nerve pain how excruciating it is.
 Patients with nerve damage usually appear to be in much more pain than the situation seems to justify.
 In addition, pain medication is often very ineffective at treating pain of nerve origin.
 Patients often remark that they would gladly cut off the offending arm or leg, etc., if they could just get rid of the pain.

-- I would love to see stories about other patients like me.
-Can you refer me to any patient stories and testimonials? – Tollestrup’s patients are more than happy to share their stories.
+Tollestrup’s patients are more than happy to share their stories.
 In fact, they are somewhat evangelistic in that they want to spread the word about his practice to reach other people suffering from chronic pain.
-You can read their stories here and watch video testimonials here.
+You can read their stories and watch video testimonials.